thiagomvas/TMath/README.md

 ``ILogarithmicFunctions<T>`` or ``IPowerFunctions<T>``.

 ## 🌟 • Features
-- **Generics Support**: TMath can make calculations using all number types with the same function call, doesn't matter if you're using `float`, `ulong`, `decimal` or your custom numeric type, as long as it implements `INumber<T>`
+- **Generics Support**: With TFunctions, you can make calculations using all number types with the same function call, doesn't matter if you're using `float`, `ulong`, `decimal` or your custom numeric type, as long as it implements `INumber<T>`
 - **Generics Constants:** TMath also has a ``TConstants<T>`` class for getting mathematical